testcontainers/testcontainers-go/docs/modules/ollama.md

 Please consider the following differences when using the local Ollama binary:

 - The local Ollama binary will create a log file in the current working directory, identified by the session ID.
 E.g. `local-ollama-<session-id>.log`.
 It's possible to set the log file name using the `OLLAMA_LOGFILE` environment variable.
 So if you're running Ollama yourself, from the Ollama app, or the standalone binary, you could use this environment variable to set the same log file name.
   - For the Ollama app, the default log file resides in the `$HOME/.ollama/logs/server.log`.
   - For the standalone binary, you should start it redirecting the logs to a file.
 E.g. `ollama serve > /tmp/ollama.log 2>&1`.
-- `ConnectionString` returns the connection string to connect to the local Ollama binary started by the module instead of the container, which maps to `127.0.0.1:11434`.
+- `ConnectionString` returns the connection string to connect to the local Ollama binary started by the module instead of the container.
-- `ContainerIP` returns `127.0.0.1`.
+- `ContainerIP` returns the bound host IP `127.0.0.1` by default.
-- `ContainerIPs` returns `["127.0.0.1"]`.
+- `ContainerIPs` returns the bound host IP `["127.0.0.1"]` by default.
-- `CopyToContainer`, `CopyDirToContainer`, `CopyFileToContainer` and `CopyFileFromContainer` don't perform any action.
+- `CopyToContainer`, `CopyDirToContainer`, `CopyFileToContainer` and `CopyFileFromContainer` return an error if called.
 - `GetLogProductionErrorChannel` returns a nil channel.
-- `Endpoint` returns the endpoint to connect to the local Ollama binary started by the module instead of the container, which maps to `127.0.0.1:11434`.
+- `Endpoint` returns the endpoint to connect to the local Ollama binary started by the module instead of the container.
 - `Exec` passes the command to the local Ollama binary started by the module instead of inside the container.
 First argument is the command to execute, and the second argument is the list of arguments, else, an error is returned.
 - `GetContainerID` returns the container ID of the local Ollama binary started by the module instead of the container, which maps to `local-ollama-<session-id>`.
-- `Host` returns `127.0.0.1`.
+- `Host` returns the bound host IP `127.0.0.1` by default.
 - `Inspect` returns a ContainerJSON with the state of the local Ollama binary started by the module.
 - `IsRunning` returns true if the local Ollama binary process started by the module is running.
 - `Logs` returns the logs from the local Ollama binary started by the module instead of the container.